AdamWhittingham/device_on_network/README.md

 ----
 - Add more methods for detecting devices
 - Find a graceful way of falling back if not running as root
+- Find a more elegant and meaningful way of testing everything